 This Field Practicum will provide the student with empirically-based experience under the supervision of a licensed practitioner.
 The student must complete 240 hours each semester under supervision and 16 hours weekly is the minimum requirement.
-Documented hours along with assignments are a requirement
+Documented hours along with assignments are a requirement for completion of the learning contracts per semester.
+Must be taken concurrently with SW 435 and SW 445.
+Prerequisites: SW 335, SW 345, and SW 341

-SW 445 Field Seminar II 2 cr.
+SW 445 Field Seminar II